With a sound anchored in the roots and grooves of Americana music, Nellen Dryden offers up a mix of past and present with Standstill.

 A modern-minded album about the human condition, Standstill is rooted in sharply-written songs that encourage Dryden's audience to love, listen, and live with compassion.
 There are references to racism (the socially-conscious "What the Differences Are"), feminism ("She Wants It All"), and the detrimental effects of technology upon real-life interactions ("Come on Honey"), with Dryden's lyrics focusing not only upon the songwriter herself, but upon the world around her.
 Set to a soundtrack of grooves, guitars, and Stax-worthy keyboards, Standstill is something rare in the Americana world: an album that's both danceable and lyrically-provoking.
 It's music that targets the heart, head, and feet.
 Music with movement and a message.

 It's also a testament to Nellen Dryden's strength as a live performer.
 Standstill was recorded straight to tape in East Nashville, without click tracks or studio trickery.
-The band performed together, capturing each song in a series of live takes, with Belmont serving as Dryden's multi-instrumentalist once again.
-Also returning to the fold was producer Josh Hahn, who'd previously worked with Dryden on her earliest recordings in New York City.
+The band performed together, capturing each song in a series of live takes, with Jules Belmont serving as Dryden's multi-instrumentalist.
+Also steering the helm was producer Josh Hahn, who'd previously worked with Dryden on her earliest recordings in New York City.
 Rounding out the studio crew were drummer Jon Truman, bassist Jonathan Beam, keyboardist Jimmy Matt Rowland, and acoustic guitarist and singer Cy Winstanley, the latter of whom can be heard trading harmonies with Dryden on the album's final track, "Cowboy and a Comforter."

 The group tracked each song on an RCA analog console from the 1950s, playing together in real time, capturing everything — including Dryden's vocals — at once.
 The old-school approach suited the songs' natural charm.
 Warm, gritty, and clutter-free, Standstill nods to the way records used to sound, long before this kind of rootsy, southern-leaning music was ever called "Americana."